hms-dbmi/MOMA/README.md

 * Multi-omics characterization

-    * XXX_id can be patient’s ID or slide’s ID, which is depanding on your task.
+    * XXX_id can be patient’s ID or slide’s ID, which is depending on your task.
 And please be sure that the patch_name in features pickle file and in cluster pickle file is the same.
     * Sample file

         ``` python